-The Group's success and its ability to carry out its growth initiatives depend on qualified executives and employees, in particular certain executive officers of the Issuer and employees with special expectise in the development, financing, engineering construction, operation and maintenance of projects.
-Given their expertise in the industry, their knowledge of the Group's business processes and their relationships with the Group's local partners, the issue of one or more of these individuals could have a material adverse effect on the Group's business, financial condition, results of operations or prospects.
+The Group's success and its ability to carry out its growth initiatives depend on qualified executives and employees, in particular certain executive officers of the Issuer and employees with special expertise in the development, financing, engineering, construction, operation and maintenance of projects.
+Given their expertise in the industry, their knowledge of the Group's business processes and their relationships with the Group's local partners, the loss of the services of one or more of these individuals could have a material adverse effect on the Group's business, financial condition, results of operations or prospects.
 Furthermore, as the Group expands its operations, portfolio and geographic footprint, the Group's operating success and ability to carry out its business plan depend in a large part upon its ability to attract and retain additional qualified personnel who have specific technical or industry expertise, including people in the locations where the Group has operations.
 For example, the Group's engineering and on-the-ground personnel are critical to the development of new projects and the profitable operation of the Group's existing projects.
 The Group is also routinely required to assess the business, financial, legal and tax impacts of the complicated business transactions that the Group enters into, whether in connection with evaluating and developing new projects or overseeing asset construction and operation.
 The success of these projects is dependent on hiring and retaining personnel with sufficient expertise to allow the Group to accurately and timely complete its analysis and reporting requirements.
-There is significant competition in the renewable energy industry in attracting qualified personnel with the necessary expertise, and there can be no assurance that the Group with the adverse effect on the Group's business, financial condition, results of operations or prospects.
+There is significant competition in the renewable energy industry in attracting qualified personnel with the necessary expertise, and there can be no assurance that the Group will be able to hire sufficient number to support its business plan and growth.
+The inability to attract and retain qualified personnel could have a material adverse effect on the Group's business, financial condition, results of operations or prospects.
 Additionally, from time to time, executives and other employees with technical or industry expertise may leave the Group.
-The Gro
+The Group's failure to promptly appoint qualified and effective successors for such individuals or inability to effectively manage temporary gaps in expertise or other disruption created by such departures, could have a material adverse effect on the Group's business, financial condition, results of operations or prospects.